skuperuser/pysom/README.md

 - [ ] optimise `get_grades_for_all_subjects()`
 - [ ] add comments & make code more readable
 - [ ] rewrite most code to use new faster & more reliable processing (see `get_homework()` and `get_schedule()` in source code)
+- [ ] add api for remote interference and cross-language support
+\n\n
 **NOT** affiliated with somtoday in any way (no shit). use responsibly.